-Internationally, Australia has two main concerns.
-On the economic front, it is seeking closer relations with the ASEAN member states, while on the diplomatic front, it will remain close to the United States in view China’s rising power in the Asia Pacific region.
+Internationally, Australia is conducting a balanced foreign relations policy regarding two poles of power.
+On the economic front, it is seeking to improve relations with the Member States of ASEAN, while, on the diplomatic front, it will remain very close to the United States given China's rising power in the Asia Pacific region.

 - Moderate public debt